 What is an indoor playground list without Ikea?!
 This play centre has a magical forest theme, where kids can jump, climb, and play around the enchanted area.
 They can also explore the new hopscotch area and generally have fun with the Bygglek range.
 If the littles need a breather, there’s an area where they can sit to watch a movie, read a book, or engage in colouring activities.

-Småland, IKEA Tampines, 60 Tampines North Drive 2, Singapore 528764
+Småland, IKEA Tampines, 60 Tampines North Drive 2, Singapore 528764; and IKEA Alexandra, 317 Alexandra Rd, Singapore 159965

-East siders – this one’s for you!
-As well as running a series of fantastic weekend art programmes, The Artground provides an interactive art space for the kids to explore.
-It’s suitable for babies and kids up to 9 years old, and we also love that it’s an accessible space for all.
+As well as running a series of fantastic weekend art programmes, The Artground indoor playground provides an interactive art space for the kids to explore.
+This affordable indoor playground os suitable for babies and kids up to 9 years old, and we also love that it’s an accessible space for all.
 The theme changes throughout the year, so it’s never boring.
-Word of warning, though – this place is hugely popular, so make sure you book in advance!
-Tickets are published every Tuesday for the following week, so get ready to book!
+The current theme is Lost Islands, created in collaboration with Indonesian artist Rahmi Pertama, whose specialty is in illustrations and shadow puppetry.
+Check out our sneak peek and read the full review to find out more about the top highlights of this space!

 The Artground, #01-40, Block J, Goodman Arts Centre, 90 Goodman Road, Singapore 439053

-25. The Tiara Society
+41. The Tiara Society

 Are the little ones all about princesses?
 Then there’s only one place that’s going to cut it when it comes to indoor playgrounds, and that’s The Tiara Society.
 Based on Once Upon a Time Fairytale theme, the kids will make a beeline for the wardrobe chamber containing every costume under the sun for the dress-up of dreams!
 Then, hot foot it over to the wall of dollhouses before visiting the Ice Palace (hi, Elsa!) and catching a ride in a princess carriage.
 Don’t worry if your kid isn’t on board with the princess theme; there’s also a knight’s fort to explore!
 We’ll see you there!